adimi/ML-log/README.md

 This information is supposed to be given upon import of the specific dataset through an automatic analysis process and additional manual input of descriptive attributes.

 ## 2. Experiment/single run context and result
-Each time a model is trained on a particular dataset, some basic information of the experiment, its context and result is reported.
-For each experiment, a description maybe given, a reference to the algorithmic approach, information about the system setup and its context.
+Each time a model is trained on a particular dataset, some basic information of the experiment, its context and result are reported.
+For each experiment, a description may be given, a reference to the algorithmic approach, information about the system setup and its context.
 The context is relevant with the scope of the training, e.g. the relevant project or task.
-For each trining, the relevant quality measures form the result of the experiment, i.e., accuracy, F1 measure, mean squared error etc.
+For each trining, the relevant quality measures form the result of the experiment (i.e., accuracy, F1 measure, mean squared error etc) are also reported.

 ### Info population:
 The descriptive information and the context can be hardcoded in the training process.
 The relevnt information can be populated automatically every time a training in the same context is executed.
 The result information is directly given by the trainings output.